 - 2 cups (12oz/340g) bittersweet chocolate chunks

 Whisk in the second egg and the vanilla and then scrape the sides of the bowl again.

-Bake the cookies at 375°F (190°C) for 12 minutes, or until the edges are set and the cookie is beginning to turn golden brown throughout, but still doughie in the middle.
+Bake the cookies at 375°F (190°C) for about 12-15 minutes roughly, or until the edges are set and the cookie is beginning to turn golden brown throughout, but still doughie in the middle.
 It is really important you don't over bake these cookies otherwise they won't be soft in the middle.